makinacorpus/drupal-sf-d8/README.md

 # Symfony - Drupal 8

+**This is very experimental, whatever you try to do, it will explode.
+You've been warned.**

-Replaces the DrupalKernel with a Symfony kernel transparently.
+Replaces the DrupalKernel with a Symfony kernel (almost) transparently.

+# Getting started

+You should not pull this repository, but use http://github.com/makinacorpus/drupal-sf-d8-starter instead, it will pull all the required dependencies and setup the environment correctly.

 # Incompatibilities